wadkr/.github/profile/README.md

 ## Useful kit on Dart

-This organization hosts a number of community projects that enable the use of the [Dart programming language] in various ways and modules for implementations of another packages in other langs.
+This organization hosts a number of community projects that enable the use of the [Dart programming language] in various ways and modules for implementations of packages in other langs.

 For a curated list of resouces for development including tools and projects, look at us.